fadjrindirajaa/ShareIn/README.md

 2. Fadjrin Diraja Muhammad
 3. M Dzikri Alfarisyi

-In its implementation, we use the CodeIgniter 4 framework with HTML, CSS, and PHP languages in the development process, also assisted by Figma in the process of designing the UI/UX of this application.
+In its implementation, we use the CodeIgniter 4 framework with HTML, CSS, PHP, and JavaScript languages in the development process, also assisted by Figma in the process of designing the UI/UX of this application.